EddyB1337/LSR1/README.md

 ```
 python3 main.py
 ```
-With a favorite editor you can change the settings (hyperparameters and the size of the model) in the main.py with which you want to start the code.
+With favorite editor you can change the settings (hyperparameters and the size of the model) in the main.py with which you want to start the code.
 By default nano or vim is installed.